 Launching in February 2020, his latest novel The Leak involves tragic deaths, the secret manufacture of a modified nerve agent and the often-conflicting efforts of the police, Security Service, a security company investigator, and the press to uncover the truth.

 When not writing, Denis enjoys spending time with his horses in dressage and eventing competitions, playing music (rather badly) and keeping a watchful eye on his dogs, Jenson, and Chelsea.

-Rejection of a huge donation to the government, an animal rights raid and six unexplained deaths.
+Rejection of a considerable donation to the government, an animal rights raid and six mysterious deaths.
 What is the connection?

-In a small community, six unexplained deaths baffle police.
+In a small community, six unexplained deaths baffle the police.
 Could an excessive donation to the government from chemical giant Biomed hold the answer?
-Biomed’s Chairman asks ‘security consultant’ Dennis Royle to investigate.
-Will Royle make the connection?
+Chairman, Roland Balmer, asks ‘security consultant’ Dennis Royle to investigate.

-Central to the deaths, the police discover a modified nerve agent.
-Biomed denies involvement.
-To protect the families of the deceased, the police place them under house arrest.
-Meanwhile, a leaked letter to the local rag sets young reporter Stuart Francis on the trail.
-His findings bring in Julia Havers, an investigative journalist from a national newspaper.
-She and Dennis Royle team up to tackle the mystery.
+A leaked letter to the local paper sets young reporter Stuart Francis on the trail.
+His findings attract Julia Havers, an investigative journalist from a national daily.
+Will she and Dennis Royle expose the truth?